OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

 For the first archived version of your repository, click 'Create a new release'.
 Fill in the form and give some details as to what the release entails.
 For the first release, make sure to call it v1.0.0, as it standard practice.

-Finally, click 'publish release', and your archive will be published and versioned.
+Finally, click 'publish release', and your archive will be published and versioned on GitHub.

 To view your release on Zenodo you need to visit the '[Upload](https://zenodo.org/deposit)' tab.
+To finish the archiving a few more details are needed on Zenodo.

 ## Getting a DOI <a name="DOI"></a>

 This is sometimes referred to as DOI 'minting', and requires a couple of extra bits of information about the repository on Zenodo.
 On Zenodo click the '[Upload](https://zenodo.org/deposit)' tab in the main menu, and your newly uploaded repository should be there.
-Scroll down the page and fill in the extra information as needed, and then click 'Publish'.
+Scroll down the page and fill in the extra information as needed, required fields are marked with a red asterisk, and then click 'Publish'.

 Note: Only after this extra information has been added will your DOI become live.
 It may also take a short time for the DOI to become active.

 The GitHub/Zenodo integration will now assign a DOI to each version/release of a project repository.
 This enables users to refer to and cite specific versions of projects.
-Also, the list of authors for the citation is automatically determined by the GitHub user account names used by the repository - this means no-one gets left out.
+Also, the list of authors for the citation is automatically determined by the GitHub user account names used by the repository — this means no-one gets left out.
 Author details can be edited later on Zenodo.
 DOIs used in Zenodo are registered through the [DataCite](https://www.datacite.org/) service.

 *Pro-tip*: Copy the URL for the DOI into the README file for your GitHub repo to make cross-linking even easier, as well as present a clear highlighted DOI badge for users to see and make use of your DOI.
 You only need to do this once with your first release DOI as it acts as a 'concept DOI' and is linked to all subsequent release DOIs.